maxmpz/powerampapi/poweramp_skin_sample/readme.md

 - [License](#license)

 ### Recent Changes
-##### Build 912
+##### Builds 912-914
+###### Plugin XML minSdk/maxSdk attributes
+New minSdk="*sdk_num*" and maxSdk="*sdk_num*" attributes are supported for option tags. *sdk_num* is also known as API Level (see Tools/SDK Manager in Android Studio for the reference).
+Both minSdk and maxSdk attributes are optional
+* minSdk defines the minimum SDK level for the option.
+The option is hidden for the SDK levels prior minSdk
+* maxSDK defines the maximum SDK level for the option.
+The option is hidden for the SDK levels above maxSDK

 ###### New corner radiuses
-By default, Android 12-like corner radiuses is now applied with the appropriate changes to paddings/margins.
+By default, Android 12-like corner radiuses are now applied with the appropriate changes to the paddings/margins.
 New corner radius attributes added for the specific use cases, see *attrs-corners.xml*

 ###### FastTextViews